2019 AMBASSADOR CHEFS

 Click each image below to find out more about each chef.

 Freddie Ponder is originally from the UK but calls himself Kiwi proud.
-He is a passionate chef, husband, father and surfer and has been head chef at Table Restaurant since May last year.
+He is a passionate chef, husband, father and a keen surfer in his spare time.
+Freddie was chosen as an Ambassador Chef for the second year in a row while working as head chef at Table Restaurant in New Plymouth.
 Prior to this Freddie was at Salt on the Waterfront for three and a half years where he successfully ran the kitchen team as well as achieving some great culinary accolades during his time there.
+Freddie has recently moved on to a new venture in New Plymouth heading up the kitchen team at the newly opened Shining Peak Brewing.
+Freddie says he is looking forward to the challenge of creating beef and lamb dishes matched to the beers brewed on site.

 + Read More